 Victor X-Ray Juliet Info

-I’m a designer, technology enthusiast and licensed radio amateur, operating under the M7VXJ. callsign
+I’m a designer, technology enthusiast and licensed radio amateur, operating under the callsign MM7VXJ.

 This site serves as a record of my experimentation with radio telegraphy, electronics and other related projects.

-I also create visual effects and 3D animation as silico.studio and my 3D prints are avalable to purchase from physis.shop
+I also create CGI animation as silico.studio and my 3D prints are avalable to purchase from physis.shop

 Radios